Updated: Nov 29, 2018

-Frustrating as it can be, it is part of the process!
+As frustrating as it can be, it is part of the process!

-We all fail and from failure we build resiliency.
+We all fail and from failure, we build resiliency.
 We learn, we grow, we motivate and we get better.
 To be a successful athlete, you need to find a way to see the opportunity in every failure.

-The other day I talked to an endurance runner who had finished coming in 2nd place during a 50k trail run.
+The other day I talked to an ultra endurance runner who had finished coming in 2nd place during a 50k trail run.
 I asked him how it felt to have performed so well in his race.
 He told me “It felt great!
 I was very happy with my run because I left it all out there, I could not have gone faster”.